csmith/certwrapper/README.md

 The dns-provider option must be set to one of the providers supported by [Lego](https://go-acme.github.io/lego/dns/).
 Configuration for individual providers is done via environment variables, which are documented on the Lego provider page.

+Alternatively, `certwrapper` can be configured using environment variables prefixed with `CERTWRAPPER_`, for example the `private-key-path` flag can be set using a `CERTWRAPPER_PRIVATE_KEY_PATH` env var.

 certwrapper will connect the target binary's stdin, stderr and stdout to its own.
 It will also relay any SIGINT, SIGTERM, SIGHUP, SIGUSR1 and SIGUSR2 signals to the child process.